-The assessment carried out by the Nomination Committee apart from looking at the criteria and definition of an Independent Director set out under the Listing Requirements of the Main Market of Bursa Malaysia Securities Berhad, also considers:
+The assessment carried out by the BNC apart from looking at the criteria and definition of an Independent Director set out under the Listing Requirements of the Main Market of Bursa Malaysia Securities Berhad, also considers:

-- whether the Independent Directors have developed, established or maintained any significant relationship which would impair their independence as an Independent Director with the Executive Directors and Major Shareholders other than normal engagements and interactions on a professional level consistent and expected of them to carry out their duties as Independent Non-Executive Directors, Chairman or member of the Board's Committees; - whether the Independent Directors have engaged in any transactions with the Group; and - whether the Independent Directors have devoted sufficient time commitment and desire to serve
+- whether the Independent Directors have developed, established or maintained any significant relationship which would impair their independence as an Independent Director with the Executive Directors and Major Shareholders other than normal engagements and interactions on a professional level consistent and expected of them to carry out their duties as Independent Non-Executive Directors, Chairman or member of the Board's Committees; - whether the Independent Directors have engaged in any transactions with the Group; and - whether the Independent Directors have devoted sufficient time commitment and desire to serve.

-The Board notes that Mr. Choong Shiau Yoon and Encik Azhar Bin Azizan @ Harun who were appointed as Independent Non-Executive Director since 27 March 2002 will have served for a period of more than a cumulative period of nine years by 30 April 2015.
+The Board notes that Mr. Choong Shiau Yoon and Encik Azhar Bin Azizan @ Harun who were appointed as Independent Non-Executive Director since 27 March 2002 will have served for a period of more than a cumulative period of nine years by 26 April 2016, the scheduled date for the 2016 Annual General Meeting.

-Pursuant to Recommendation 3.3 of MCCG 2012, and notwithstanding their long tenure in office, the Board based on the review and, recommendations made by the Nomination Committee, is unanimous in its opinion that Mr Choong's and Encik Azhar's independence has not been compromised or impaired in any way after having noted the following considerations during the review and assessment of Mr Choong's and Encik Azhar's independence:
+Pursuant to Recommendation 3.3 of MCCG 2012, and notwithstanding their long tenure in office, the Board based on the review and, recommendations made by the BNC, is unanimous in its opinion that Mr Choong's and Encik Azhar's independence has not been compromised or impaired in any way after having noted the following considerations during the review and assessment of Mr Choong's and Encik Azhar's independence: